Interviews and Selection

 Selection will be by an appraisal of how far you meet the selection criteria, as evidenced by a combination of:

 - an appraisal of your referees' statements

 - a short aptitude test (the BMAT).

 All applicants must take the BMAT test before applying to Oxford.
 Registration for this test is a separate process, and is managed by Cambridge Assessment Admissions Testing.
 There are testing facilities available in most countries, so it is possible to take the test overseas.
 However, the test must be taken on the prescribed date.
 Overseas candidates should also note that they must be prepared to come to Oxford for interview at the prescribed time, if required.

 The test is an assessment of your ability to think and to interpret data: it is not designed to test factual knowledge at an advanced level, though some knowledge of basic science is necessary.
 The results of the test will be used (with information from other documents in your application) to help us to decide whether you will be called for interview.

 Shortlisting for interview will be performed by a group of medical tutors, including some medical tutors from those colleges that offer places on the course.
 Interviews and selection decisions will involve tutors from your chosen (or allotted) college as well as clinical tutors.
 There will be more than one interview; typically two at each college, and every candidate will be interviewed at two colleges.
 Interviews will be held in Oxford in December (provisionally on Thursday 13th December 2018, but shortlisted candidates will be requested to attend by 6pm on Wednesday 12th December 2018); decisions will then be notified as soon as possible after the New Year holiday.
-(For 2018, since the interviews are so close to the Christmas holiday, it has been agreed that decisions will not be sent to candidates before early January 2019.)
+(For 2018, since the interviews are so close to the Christmas holiday, it has been agreed that decisions will not be sent to candidates before early January 2019).